British and Foreign Bible Society: History

 A newspaper article in the 15 March 1879 edition of The Gazette (Montreal), noted that the total circulation by the BFBS "has been 82,000,000...during the last seventy-five years" (since 1804).
 By 1909 it had issued 215,000,000 copies of the Bible.

-During World War One Bible Society distributed more than nine million copies of Scripture, in over 80 languages, to combatants and prisoners of war on all sides of the war.
-Bible Society managed this despite immense challenges – supply shortages, rising paper costs, paper rationing, submarine blockades and the sinking of merchant shipping.
+During World War One the Bible Society distributed more than nine million copies of Scripture, in over 80 languages, to combatants and prisoners of war on all sides of the war.
+The Bible Society managed this despite immense challenges – supply shortages, rising paper costs, paper rationing, submarine blockades and the sinking of merchant shipping.

 Even greater than these physical difficulties was the emotional toll – former colleagues suddenly found themselves fighting on opposing sides.
 Bible salesmen throughout Europe were conscripted or volunteered into their respective armies.
 The Bible Society responded to the challenge.
 They printed New Testaments bound in khaki, stamped with a cross, for distribution via the Red Cross among sick and wounded soldiers, sailors and prisoners of war.

 On average between 6–7,000 volumes were sent out every working day for fighting men, the sick and wounded, the prisoners of war, exiles and refugees.
 That's over four copies distributed each minute, day and night, for the duration of the war.

-Translation work never stopped – between August 1914 and November 1918, Bible Society printed Scriptures in 34 new languages and dialects.
+Translation work never stopped – between August 1914 and November 1918, the Bible Society printed Scriptures in 34 new languages and dialects.
 This meant on average there was one new version every seven weeks during the whole period of war.

 For many years the headquarters of the society was in London; in 1972 its address was 146, Queen Victoria Street, E.C.4.
 By 1972 it had published or distributed whole Bibles or parts of the Bible in 1,431 languages.
 At that time it was distributing 173 million copies each year.

 The Society today

 The Society is working to circulate the Scriptures across the world, in the church and through the culture.

-The strategy of Bible Society centres on Bible availability, accessibility and credibility - what it calls the ‘lifecycle’ of the Bible.
+The strategy of the Bible Society centres on Bible availability, accessibility and credibility - what it calls the 'lifecycle' of the Bible.
 These strategic approaches encompass all of its activity: translation, production, distribution, literacy, engagement and advocacy.